“A dog is the only thing on earth that loves you more than he loves himself.” —Josh Billings

 Dogs respond to your gestures and body language in a way that you may not be aware of, so, we’ve provided you with five easy techniques that will help you tell your dog you love him or her in dog language.
 Give these a try and you may be pleasantly surprised at how much of a deeper connection you will feel with your dog almost instantaneously.

 What are some things you do to let your dogs know you love them in their language?
-Let us know by commenting below or by tweeting us @FetchPetCare.
+Let us know by tweeting us @FetchPetCare.